nalann/accountcontrol/README.md

 ddocker image rm <image id>

 **NOTE** You can find postman exported json file in the "doc" folder.

+**NOTE** You can access swagger by using this link http://localhost:8080/swagger-ui/ in your local machine.

 <sub>*development is ongoing for microservice structure...*</sub>